Advice on medically vulnerable and higher risk groups - whether clinically extremely vulnerable (CEV) or clinically vulnerable (CV).

 The DfE guidance states that staff living with CEV household members can attend the workplace “where it is not possible to work from home”.

 The joint unions advise that the onus is therefore on the employer to consider arrangements which do make it possible for these staff to be supported to work at home, until the household member is advised by their GP that their second vaccine should have taken effect.

 Impact of the vaccination programme

-Despite the undoubted success of the vaccination programme, the virus is still circulating widely in many communities and as the Government’s letter announcing the end of shielding makes clear, until social distancing rules are eased more widely, even with vaccination, there is still no guarantee of protection.
+Despite the undoubted success of the vaccination programme, the Delta variant of the virus is still circulating widely in many communities and as the Government’s letter announcing the end of shielding makes clear, until social distancing rules are eased more widely, even with vaccination, there is still no guarantee of protection.
 It would therefore be wholly inappropriate for any employer to seek to use vaccination status as a way of compelling a vulnerable employee to attend the workplace.
-As described above the joint unions believe that staff aged 60 or over should be permitted to work at home until they are advised by their GP that their initial vaccination should have taken effect.
+As described above the joint unions believe that staff aged 60 or over should be permitted to work at home until their second vaccination has taken effect.